| Breast Ultrasound

 the placenta descends through the birth canal, she will again feel the urge to bear down

+and will push out the placenta.
 If the placenta is not promptly expelled, or if the patient

 hemorrhages while awaiting delivery of the placenta, this is called a "retained

+placenta" and it should be manually removed.
 After delivery of the placenta, the uterus normally contracts firmly, closing off the

 open blood vessels which previously supplied the placenta.
 Without this contraction, rapid

+blood loss would likely prove very problematic or worse.
 To encourage the uterus to firmly contract, oxytocin 10 mIU IM can be given after

 delivery.
 Alternatively, oxytocin 10 or 20 units in a liter of IV fluids can be run